MaximilianLombardo/cxg-deep-dive-workshop/content/geneExpression/interpretdotplot.md

-# Query and Visualize Gene Expression Across Tissues - FIX LINKS
+# Query and Visualize Gene Expression Across Tissues

 Gene Expression is a tool that allows users to query the expression of any gene across all data in CELLxGENE Discover.
 A query results in a dot plot per tissue as explained below.